 YOU, the parents, are most responsible for the existence and growth of narcissistic personality disorder, a condition at least as harmful as any medical disease.
 What can we do?

 - You can consistently identify selfish behaviors in our children.
 You must be very aware, or the problem will grow unchecked.

-- You must love your children unconditionally and teach them, because such a child simply has no REASON to behave selfishly in an attempt to diminish his pain.
-You can learn to do this by going to RealLoveParents.com, where we can view the Ridiculously Effective Parenting Training.
+- You must love your children unconditionally and teach them.
+Such a child simply has no REASON to behave selfishly in an attempt to diminish his pain.
+You can learn to do this by going to RealLoveParents.com, where you can view the Ridiculously Effective Parenting Training.

 Selfishness is a response to pain, and if it is allowed to continue, selfishness becomes one of the greatest CAUSES of pain.
 As parents we must recognize these patterns and do whatever is required to love and teach our children.

 Sometimes we have to increase the consequences of selfishness to the point that the child unmistakably recognizes that selfishness is just too expensive to continue.
 In the Ridiculously Effective Parenting Training I’ve described in detail the process of increasing consequences.
 Some children require the elimination of every privilege before they recognize that they don’t want to continue their selfishness.
 The longer we wait—in terms of the moment, as well as the age of the child—the more difficult it becomes to reverse patterns of selfishness.